4.2 Diagnostic approach

 Lateral flow urine lipoarabinomannan assay (LF-LAM)

-LF-LAM should be performed in HIV-infected children:
+LF-LAM should be performed in children with HIV infection:

 • With signs and symptoms of TB, or